guanming-zhang/sips/README.md

                      !!! do not use add_directories() to include this directory in the project cmake file.
 It is just a scratch.

-*SIPS project is based on hyperalg potentials, at the same time, keeping the hyerperalg as untouched as possible.
 *nolhmann json hearder(https://github.com/nlohmann/json) is applied for processing json files. it is compatible with C++11 and C++14 standard, sometimes not work well with C++17(also depends on the compilor).